-- Do not eat, drink, smoke, chew gum, or apply cosmetics in the laboratory. - Never put your nose directly over an open chemical container. - Avoid skin contact with chemicals.
-Immediately flush any exposed area with water. - Do not pipette by mouth. - Never store food or drinks in laboratory refrigerators. - Refrigerators must be labeled "No food storage".
-Signage must be non-permeable. i.e plastic sleeve or laminated. - Confine long hair and avoid loose clothing in the laboratory. - Always wear closed shoes in the laboratory.
+- Do not eat, drink, smoke, chew gum, or apply cosmetics in the laboratory.
+The only exception to this rule is individuals consuming fluids/beverages as part of a research study, laboratory, or exercise testing.
+In these instances, food/beverages must be consumed in designated (non-chemical) areas. - Never put your nose directly over an open chemical container. - Avoid skin contact with chemicals.
+Immediately flush any exposed area with water. - Do not pipette by mouth. - Never store food or drinks in laboratory refrigerators with chemicals.
+Chemical refrigerators must be labeled "No food storage". - All food/beverages for nutrition studies/labs must be stored in refrigerators marked "Nutritional Supplies Only No Chemical Storage".
+Chemicals are not permitted in these refrigerators. - Confine long hair and avoid loose clothing in the laboratory. - Always wear closed shoes in the laboratory.
 Shoes with open toes or heels are not permitted.
 Sneakers with porous uppers are not recommended. - ANSI Z-87-approved safety glasses, goggles, or other approved eyewear are to be worn when eye hazards are present (use of chemicals, pouring concentrated chemical cleaning agents, etc.). - Lab coat or apron are strongly recommended when working in laboratories. - Always wear gloves that are appropriate for the chemical and task.
 Wash reusable gloves before removing them.
 Gloves are not to be worn out of the laboratory. - Maintain a clean and clutter-free work area; clean up each day prior to leaving the laboratory. - All chemicals (including synthesized chemicals and chemicals that have been transferred from their original container) must be properly labeled with the following information: chemical name and concentration; responsible party's name, expiration date and the date it was created or transferred. - Place all chemical waste into an appropriate container and attach a completed waste disposal label (Appendix B).
-All waste should be taken to the CHO for disposal (or CHO should be notified).
-Additional waste labels may be obtained from the CHO. - Promptly clean up all spills; properly dispose of the spilled chemical and clean-up materials. - Report all accidents or injuries to the research advisor or laboratory instructor, vivarium facility manager and the CHO.
+All waste should be placed in the cabinet under the fume hood in Godwin 209 for disposal (and the CHO should be notified).
+Additional waste labels may be obtained from the CHO. - Promptly clean up all spills; properly dispose of the spilled chemical and clean-up materials. - Report all accidents or injuries to the research advisor or laboratory instructor, and the CHO.